click on the menu below to navigate this site

 Here is a typical view of SCUBA diving at Sharm.

-We are looking forward to seeing everyone in UK again and facing the challenge of Offa's Dyke later this month.
+We are looking forward to seeing everyone in the UK again and facing the challenge of Offa's Dyke later this month.

 Hotel Reef Video